Harper-Codes/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors

-A simple game of Rock Paper Scissors, played against an AI with score keeping and static messages.
-Created as part of the Odin Project curriculum.
+A cyberpunk themed game of Rock Paper Scissors, created as part of the Odin Project curriculum.

-To Do:
--Add proper validation to the playerInput prompt, so null and incorrect inputs are corrected.
-    Ensure when an incorrect value is played, the AI does not take a turn.
-This should pause the game.

--Clean up UI
+The game is made with HTML, CSS, and Javascript, and utilizes DOM controls and basic game logic.

+Game icons are from the video game "Cyberpunk 2077" and all rights are reserved to developer CD Projekt Red.